 What to do in the Algarve: 7-Day Algarve, Portugal Itinerary

 There’s much to do in the Algarve, from relaxing on a beach with a stunning backdrop to exploring historical forts.
-And that’s why the itinerary that follows is a full week.
+And that’s why the itinerary that follows is a full week and covers the best towns in the Algarve.
 I think that 1 week is the right amount of time to do the region justice!

 Algarve Itinerary Day #1: Faro

 I’ll begin with the city of Faro for several reasons.
-The first is that it’s where the only airport in the region is located, so it’s likely the place where you’ll arrive by plane.
+The first is that it’s where the only airport in the region is located, so it’s likely the place where you’ll arrive by plane from the capital (actually, I recommend spend at least 3 days in Lisbon).
 It’s also one of the largest cities in the Algarve, thus giving you lots to do.